conda/conda/docs/source/building/environment-vars.rst

   * - ``PATH``
     - Inherited from your shell environment, and augmented with ``$PREFIX/bin``

-When building "unix-style" packages on Windows, which are then usually statically linked to executables, we do this in a special *Library* directory under the build prefix.
+When building "Unix-style" packages on Windows, which are then usually statically linked to executables, we do this in a special *Library* directory under the build prefix.
 The following environment variables are only defined in Windows: